 |MOLLUSCA : NUDIBRANCHIA : Flabellinidae||SNAILS, SLUGS, ETC.|

 Description: The body is translucent white in colour with thin lines of opaque white pigment.
 The cerata are numerous and arranged in clusters along the sides of the body.
 They are filled with digestive gland of variable colour, red, red-brown or yellow-orange.
-There are normally two lines, or a series of dashes of white pigment on the sides of the cerata and they have a ring of white pigment below the tip.
+There are two lines of white pigment on the sides of the cerata and they have a ring of white pigment below the tip.
 Typically about 20mm-30mm in length, but well-fed individuals may be larger.

-Distribution: Found throughout the British Isles, and also south as far as the Mediterranean Sea.
+Distribution: Found throughout the British Isles, and also south as far as the Mediterranean Sea and north to Norway.